What Is The Least Common Multiple Of 8 And 5

 Technology can be a great asset in understanding and calculating the LCM.
 There are numerous online tools and calculators that can quickly find the LCM of any set of numbers.

-However, it's important to use these tools wisely.
-While they can provide quick answers, relying solely on technology without understanding the underlying concepts can hinder your learning.
+Even so, make sure to use these tools wisely.
+And while they can provide quick answers, relying solely on technology without understanding the underlying concepts can hinder your learning.
 Use these tools to check your work and explore more complex problems, but always ensure you understand the methods and principles behind the calculations.

 Teach Others